loomio/loomio-docs/policy/src/abuse/index.md

 Please share as much as you are comfortable with about the account, the content or behavior you are reporting, and how you found it.
 Sending us a URL or screenshots is super helpful.
 If you need a secure file transfer, let us know and we will send you a link.
 We will not disclose your identity to anyone associated with the reported account.

 Someone on our team will respond to let you know we’ve begun investigating.
-We have published details on [how we investigate use restriction reports](how-we-handle/index.md).
 We will also let you know the outcome of our investigation (unless you ask us not to, or we are not allowed to under law).